rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 In this example, the numbers 7, 5, and 4 each represent the user, group, and others permissions.
 The first number position determines the user's permission, the second number determines the group's permissions, and the third number assigns the permissions for others.

 These numbers are not randomly selected.
-They are determined from adding together the numbers 4, 2, 1, and 0.
+Adding together the numbers 4, 2, 1, and 0 determines the permissions.
+The numbers have the following assignments:

   - 4 stands for 'read'
   - 2 stands for 'write'
   - 1 stands for 'execute'
   - 0 stands for 'none'

-Therefore, in our previous example, the 7 is determined from the combination of read (4), write (2), and execute (1).
-4 + 2 + 1 = 7.
-The 5 is taken from adding read (4), none (0), and execute (1).
-4 + 0 + 1 = 5.
-Lastly, the 4 is a combination of read (4), none (0), and none (0).
-4 + 0 + 0 = 4.
+Therefore, in our previous example, the 7 is determined from the combination of read (4), write (2), and execute (1): 4 + 2 + 1 = 7.
+The 5 is taken from adding read (4), none (0), and execute (1): 4 + 0 + 1 = 5.
+Lastly, the 4 is a combination of read (4), none (0), and none (0): 4 + 0 + 0 = 4.

 ### Options

-You typically don't need to use options in the `chmod` command, but in case you do, the following options can be used with `chmod`:
+You typically don't need to use options in the `chmod` command, but in case you do, you can use the following options with `chmod`:

-- `-c`, `--changes`: Gives a verbose output when a change is made
+- `-c`, `--changes`: Gives a verbose output for changes made
 - `-f`, `--silent`, `--quiet`: Silences most error messages
 - `-v`, `--verbose`: Outputs a detailed message for every action processed
 - `--no-preserve-root`: Ignores the deference normally given by default to the / (root) directory
 - `--preserve-root`: Does not operate recursively on the / (root) directory
 - `--reference=RFILE`: Sets permissions to match those of RFILE, ignoring any specific MODE
-- `-R`, `--recursive`: Dhanges made to files or directories are applied recursively
+- `-R`, `--recursive`: Changes made to files or directories are applied recursively
-- `--help`: Sisplays the help message, then exits
+- `--help`: Displays the help message, then exits
 - `--version`: Displays version information, then exits

 ### Extras

-In addition to the permissions already discussed, the `chmod` command can set three other "special" permissions in Linux.
+In addition to the permissions already discussed, the `chmod` command can set three other special permissions in Linux.

   - SUID (Set User ID)
   - SGID (Set Group ID)